 We’re committed to creating a fun and safe learning environment for everyone.
 This includes respecting boundaries, not tolerating hurtful language, practicing good hygiene, and leaving criticism or critiques to our instructors.
+Our instructors use non-gendered lead/follow terminology to ensure inclusion of everyone.
 Any student found to be making others uncomfortable may be asked to leave at the discretion of management.

 Our community standards are posted in our lobby.
 Everyone is expected to uphold the following standards: